MicroEJ/docs/ApplicationDeveloperGuide/platform.rst

 targeted to your host desktop platform.
 In order to run MicroEJ applications, a target hardware is required.
-Several commercial targets boards from main MCU/MPU chip manufacturers can be prepared to run MicroEJ applications, you can also run your applications without one of these boards with the help of a MicroEJ Simulator.
+Several commercial targets boards from main MCU/MPU chip manufacturers can be prepared to run MicroEJ Applications, you can also run your applications without one of these boards with the help of a MicroEJ Simulator.

 A MicroEJ Platform is a software package including the resources and